unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

 #Introduction

-APISpark provides a tool that allows you to extract the web API definition of your Restlet API and import it in APISpark to provide documentation and tooling.
+APISpark provides a tool thaht allows you to extract the web API definition of your Restlet API or JAX-RS API application and import it in APISpark to provide documentation and tooling.

 You can:

-* Introspect your Restlet-based web API to retrieve its description
+* Introspect your Restlet-based or JAX-RS Web API or parse a Swagger definition to retrieve its description
 * Display and edit this description within APISpark
-* Synchronize Web API changes initiated from your API's code
+* Synchronize Web API changes initiated from your API's code or Swagger

-In these scenarios we will leverage the Introspector tool by loading a web API definition into APISpark.
-You can find a complete example of documentation generated via this tool here, the description fields were not retrieved from the Restlet Framework code, they were added manually in APISpark.
+In these scenarios we'll leverage the Introspector tool by loading a Web API definition into APISpark with the three types of inputs available.
+You can find a complete example of documentation generated via this tool here, the description fields weren't retrieved from the Restlet Framework code, they were added manually in APISpark.

 #Launch process

-In this example, we will document a Restlet-based Web API.
+In a first example, we will document a Restlet-based Web API.
 Users have to point the Introspector to the class extending org.restlet.Application.
 Here, the Application class in our code is org.restlet.api.MyContacts.

     java -cp "/path/to/your/lib/*" org.restlet.ext.apispark.Introspector -u 55955e02-0e99-47f8 -p 6f3ee88e-8405-44c8 org.restlet.api.MyContacts`

+Then we will document an API based on its Swagger definition.

+    java -cp "/path/to/your/lib/*" org.restlet.ext.apispark.Introspector -u 55955e02-0e99-47f8 -p 6f3ee88e-8405-44c8 -l swagger http://petstore.swagger.wordnik.com/api/api-docs`

+And finish with a JAX-RS API.

+    java -cp "/path/to/your/lib/*" org.restlet.ext.apispark.Introspector -u 55955e02-0e99-47f8 -p 6f3ee88e-8405-44c8 org.jaxrs.api.MyContacts`

+> **Note:** For the JAX-RS introspection to work, users have to point the Introspector to a class extending javax.ws.rs.core.Application and listing all the JAX-RS annotated classes as follows:

+    package org.coenraets.directory;

+      import java.util.HashSet;
+      import java.util.Set;
+      import javax.ws.rs.core.Application;

+      public class MyContacts extends Application {
+      @Override
+      public Set<Class<?>> getClasses() {
+      Set<Class<?>> classes = new HashSet<Class<?>>();
+      classes.add(EmployeeResource.class);
+      return classes;
+      }
+      }
+  `

-Whether you use this class to run your web API or not, you must create it to run the Introspector.
+Whether you use this class to run your Web API or not, you must create it to run the Introspector.

 #Configuration